 In the video, Dr. Taban discusses management of droopy upper eyelids

 If the droopy eyelid is severe, it can obstruct the field of vision.
 In these cases, the patient may have difficulty keeping their eyes open.
 They may even need to elevate or arch their eyebrow to assist in lifting the upper eye fold.
 This visual obstruction can be relieved when the upper eyelids are lifted.
 That is the goal of eyelid ptosis surgery or droopy eyelid surgery.

 It is important to note that children with this condition may develop lazy eye and even permanent vision loss if not addressed promptly.

 What Causes Droopy Upper Eyelid?

-Droopy eyebrows can also cause heaviness of the upper eyelids and give the appearance of hooded, saggy, droopy upper eyelids.
-The treatment for this would be brow lifting.
-Many patients have a combination of the three factors that contribute to “droopy” upper eye folds (ptosis, dermatochalasis, and droopy eyebrows), requiring a combination of eyelid ptosis surgery, upper blepharoplasty, and/or brow lifting.
+Droopy eyebrows can also cause heaviness of the upper eyelids.
+They commonly also give the appearance of hooded, saggy, droopy upper eyelids.
+However, the treatment for this would be brow lifting.
+Many patients have a combination of the three factors that contribute to “droopy” upper eye folds.
+That means they may have:

-Upper eyelid ptosis surgery (true droopy eyelid surgery) works by surgically tightening the levator muscles to raise the droopy upper eyelids.
-There are various techniques available to tighten the levator muscle, also known as a levator resection, depending on the type and severity of the ptosis, strength of the levator muscle, and previous cosmetic eyelid surgery.
+Upper eyelid ptosis surgery is the proper droopy eyelid surgery.
+It works by surgically tightening the levator muscles to raise the droopy upper eyelids.
+Dr. Taban uses various available techniques to tighten the levator muscle, also known as a levator resection.
+The chosen method depends on the:

 Video of young man who came from Ecuador to have frontalis sling surgery for severe congenital droopy upper eyelids (ptosis).